Working with Proxies

 Web Protocol Requirements

-Web protocols (Hotmail, GMX, Web.de) have different requirements:
+Web protocols (Hotmail/Outlook) have different requirements:

 • Always require proxies: These protocols will fail without proxies due to rate limiting